sumusa/reactjs-biztrack/README.md

-# Maya Inc. Admin Dashboard
+# BizTrack

-A modern, responsive admin dashboard built with React, Tailwind CSS, and Lucide Icons.
+A modern, responsive small business management app built with React, Tailwind CSS, and Lucide Icons.
 This application provides a clean interface for managing e-commerce operations.

 ## Features